bluejoe2008/regionfs/README.md

 ```
 rfs <command> [args]
 commands:
-	clean-all           clean data on a node
-	clean-node          clean data on all nodes
+	clean       clean data on all nodes (or a given node)
-	config              configure global setting
+	config      dispaly (or set) global setting
 	delete      delete remote files
 	get         get remote files
-	greet               notify a node server to print a message to be noticed
+	greet       notify all nodes (or a given node) to print a message to be noticed
 	help        print usage information
 	put         put local files into regionfs
+	regions     list regions on all nodes (or a given node)
-	shutdown-all        shutdown all nodes
+	shutdown    shutdown all nodes (or a given node)
-	shutdown-node       shutdown a node
-	start-local-node    start a local node server
-	stat-all            report statistics of all nodes
+	stat        report statistics of all nodes (or a given node)
-	stat-node           report statistics of a node
 ```

 ## configuration